DylanGray/home/README.md

                    Repeats until player quite.

 RoomExplorerGame -> text bases adventure game: visit rooms, collect ITEMS, talk to NPCS, and find the exit.
-                    Ends on finding the 'boss'.
+                    Ends on finding the 'boss'. map in /gamedev